 “The HISD Literacy Team joined forces with Strategic Partnerships and Elves & More to award bicycles to 100 children who met their literacy goals, had excellent attendance and conduct, and exemplified a can-do attitude,” explained Literacy Director Cindy Puryear.
 “The Literacy Team will partner with Elves & More again this holiday season to reward more that 7,000 scholars for their hard work and determination.
 One thousand of those will be rewarded for meeting or exceeding their literacy goals.”
 Continue reading

-Seven Houston ISD Odyssey of the Mind teams advanced to the world finals after the state competition on Saturday.
+Odyssey of the Mind teams from 6 schools earn trip to world finals

 Six Houston ISD schools have Odyssey of the Mind teams that advanced to the world finals after the state competition on Saturday.